o42a/o42a-doc/contents/docs/objects/inheritance.md

 Note that despite _private_ fields are propagated to inherited object, they are not accessible (and thus can not be overridden).

-Also, the inherited object may declare new fields.
+Also, an inherited object may declare new fields.

 Example:
 ```o42a